eliottjohnson/Obsidian-Vault/Fellowship/CHIMERA/Dedicated MD 26th October 2022.md

 ## Intensity degradation

-Marc wants to try on the 20.11.22 to degrade the intensity with a bump on TPS15 (dummy septum) with bumpers 12-20 at the start of flat top
+Marc wants to try on the 20.11.22 to degrade the intensity with a bump on [[TPS15 Dummy septum]] with bumpers 12-20 at the start of flat top